 The SOC-200 lab environment is an important part of the online course.
-The lab allows the student to practice various evasive penetration testing techniques in a legally safe environment.
-Each student has access to several dedicated lab targets.
+The lab allows the learner to practice various evasive penetration testing techniques in a legally safe environment.
+Each learner has access to several dedicated lab targets.
 Unless otherwise indicated, access to the Windows machines is done via Remote Desktop and the Linux machines can be accessed via SSH.

 Your connection to the lab is to be done with Kali Linux using OpenVPN.
 We are unable to provide any VPN connectivity support if you choose to use another setup.
 It is also highly recommended that you download and use the Kali VMware image for the most streamlined experience.
 For more information, please visit the following link: https://help.offensive-security.com/hc/en-us/articles/360049796792